Sophia Rodriguez, AIA

 "You can do anything you set your mind to."What's a risk you took that you're glad you took?

 Flying to Japan by myself a few days earlier than my class.
-I got to take some time alone in Tokyo that I otherwise would not have had.Bonus Question: What's something you've built, fixed, or made with your own hands that you're proud of?
+I got to take some time alone in Tokyo that I otherwise would not have had.Bonus Question: What's something you've built, fixed, or made with your own hands that

 I built a large hidden medicine cabinet (24" x 48") out of wood, and painted some birds on it, inspired by Mary Oliver's poetry.
 It hangs as a large artwork in the hallway.
 It makes me smile, and it is really functional!